eBay/tsv-utils/docs/ToolReference.md

 ### Help (`-h`, `--help`, `--help-verbose`)

 All tools print help if given the `-h` or `--help` option.
-Many of the tools provide more details with the `--help-verbose` option.
+Many provide more detail via the `--help-verbose` option.

 ### Field indices